naacl-org/naacl-2022-website/_posts/2022-04-12-authors-faq.md

 My paper has been accepted.
 What do I need to do for the camera-ready version?
 {: .question #q-camera-ready}
-Detailed procedure will be available here soon.
+Detailed instructions are available [here](/blog/camera-ready).
 Camera-ready versions need to be submitted by May 3, 2022.
 You will have the opportunity to change authors on the camera-ready version form.
 Do not forget about accessibility: please check [this blog post](/blog/publication-accessibility-quality-inclusivity/) to ensure your PDF is broadly accessible.
 {: .answer}

 I have not received any decision notification for my ARR paper.